ydb-platform/nbs/doc/disk_manager/tracing/design_doc.md

 - Implement sampling based on parent ([parent based](https://pkg.go.dev/go.opentelemetry.io/otel/sdk/trace#ParentBased)).
 In simple terms, this means that a child span checks whether the parent span has been sampled, and if not, the child span is also not sampled.
 (For this purpose, each span under the hood has a `Sampled` flag.
 This flag is passed in the traceparent header, so the mechanism works for external spans as well.)

 - Sample a span with some fixed probability.
-This approach may be suitable for data plane requests to YDB and S3.
+This approach may be suitable for data-plane requests to YDB and S3.

 - Consider limiting the number of child spans for one parent.
 This solution will not work in case of a large number of task generations (since in this case, the parent could be open on another host).
 However, it can help if a task opens many spans within one generation.
 Also, in general, it is useful to prevent too many spans.

-## Interaction with other services (NBS, NFS, YDB, S3...)
+## Interaction with other services (Blockstore, Filestore, YDB, S3...)

 ### YDB